stefanoverna/graphql8/guides/subscriptions/overview.md

 search: true
 section: Subscriptions
 title: Overview
-desc: Introduction to Subscriptions in GraphQL-Ruby
+desc: Introduction to Subscriptions in GraphQL8-Ruby
 index: 0
 ---

-_Subscriptions_ allow GraphQL clients to observe specific events and receive updates from the server when those events occur.
+_Subscriptions_ allow GraphQL8 clients to observe specific events and receive updates from the server when those events occur.
 This supports live updates, such as websocket pushes.
 Subscriptions introduce several new concepts:

 - The __Subscription type__ is the entry point for subscription queries
 - __Triggers__ begin the update process